 [transport/myrtps]

-(continues on next page)

-'''

-'''

 transport_type=rtps_udp

 local_address=myhost

 '''

-To extend our examples to a mixed transport configuration as shown in Using Mixed Transports, below shows the use of an rtps_udp transport mixed with a tcp transport.
+To extend our examples to a mixed transport configuration as shown in Using Mixed Transports, below shows the use of an rtps_udp transport mixed with a TCP Transport transport.
 The interesting pattern that this allows for is a deployed OpenDDS application that can be, for example, communicating using tcp with other OpenDDS participants while communicating in an interoperability configuration with a non-OpenDDS participant using rtps_udp.